-Root Canal Therapy is performed to alleviate pain in patients experiencing these kind of symptoms.
+Root canal therapy is performed to alleviate pain in patients experiencing these kinds of symptoms.
 By drilling into the tooth, extracting the inflamed pulp, and filling the tooth cavity with a special material to take its place.
-This procedure is very common among dental patients, and goes a long way towards restoring the affected tooth.
+This procedure is very common among dental patients and goes a long way towards restoring the affected tooth.
 Endodontic therapy can relieve tooth pain and inflammation, and reduce the risk of further infections.

 - An opening is made on the problem tooth to remove the infected nerve tissue and/or blood vessels

-- Canal is filled and sealed with special material to prevent future infection
+- The canal is filled and sealed with special material to prevent future infection

-Root Canal Therapy is a very safe procedure that carries little to no risk, and patients are anesthetized for a quick, painless surgery.
-After RCT is done, a crown is highly recommended to prevent break/fracture of the tooth.
+Root canal therapy is a very safe procedure that carries little to no risk, and patients are anesthetized for a quick, painless surgery.
+After the root canal therapy is completed, a crown is highly recommended to prevent breaking or fracturing of the tooth.
 Discoloration can happen after the root canal therapy, in which case a crown can be done for aesthetics as well.